Henryblankwu/TMJ-CBCT-Segmentation-Data/README.md

-# TMJ-CBCT-Segmentation-Data
-TMJ-CBCT-Segmentation-Data
-License

-This dataset is shared under the Creative Commons Attribution 4.0 (CC BY 4.0) license.
-You may use, modify, and distribute it for research and educational purposes with proper citation.
+---

+##  Annotation Details

+- `-L.nii.gz`: Represents the segmentation of the **left** temporomandibular joint.
+- `-R.nii.gz`: Represents the segmentation of the **right** temporomandibular joint.
+- All annotations were created by **licensed radiologists** with clinical experience in oral and maxillofacial imaging.

+---

+##  Ethics and Data Approval

+- All CBCT scans and annotations have been **approved by the collaborating hospital's ethics committee**.
+- All patient data has been **fully de-identified (de-anonymized)**.
+- Explicit **written consent** was obtained from all patients for data usage in academic research and publication.

+---

+## Intended Use

+This dataset is intended for research on:
+- 3D medical image segmentation
+- Deep learning model benchmarking (e.g., U-Net, nnU-Net)
+- TMJ disorder analysis and diagnostic tool development

+---

-Citation
+## License & Citation

+- **License**: For non-commercial research and educational use only.
-If you use this dataset, please cite the following in your work:
+- Please cite this repository or our related paper if you use this dataset in your work.

+---

+## Related Project

+This dataset was used in the following project:
-    Wu, Y. (2025).
-Automatic Segmentation of the Temporomandibular Joint in Biomedical Images using Deep Learning Approach.
-University of Malaya.
+> Wu, Yihong.
+(2025). *Automatic Segmentation of the Temporomandibular Joint in Biomedical Images using Deep Learning Approach*.
+Master’s Thesis, University of Malaya.

-Contact

-If you have questions or need collaboration, feel free to reach out:

-Author: Yihong Wu
-Email: 22117989@siswa.um.edu.my
+---